convenia/Pigeon/docs/BASICS.md

     ->consume($timeout = 5, $multiple = false);
 ```

-The RPC method return the response queue name, so you can consume it to receive the response message.
+The RPC method returns the response queue name, so you can consume it to receive the response message.

-?> You can consume the response queue when you need
+?> You can consume the response queue whenever you need.

-!> The response queue has a auto generated name and is auto-deleted.
+!> The response queue has an auto generated name and is auto-deleted.